 - Click the pencil icon.
 An outline appears around the editable areas.

-- Click the checkmark in lower right to save your changes.
+- Click the checkmark in the lower right to save your changes.

-One convenience Microsoft offers is you can selectively add transcript sections.
-Instead of clicking the Add all to document button, you click within the Word document where you’d like the segment to show and then click the add_circle_outline button that appears in the top right corner.
+One convenience Microsoft offers is that you can selectively add transcript sections.
+For example, instead of clicking the Add all to document button, you click within the Word document where you’d like the segment to show and then click the ⊕ button that appears in the top right corner.
 This is helpful if you wish to omit sections, such as advertisements, or put a section in a different order.

 Here are some items I encountered in testing:

-Strange paragraph breaks – this is an annoyance and I’m not sure there is anything you can do to fix it unless you’re the speaker.
-I think this is a byproduct of Microsoft breaking the segments into 20-30 second timeframes.
+Strange paragraph breaks – this is an annoyance, and I’m not sure there is anything you can do to fix it unless you’re the speaker.
+I think this is a byproduct of Microsoft breaking segments into 20-30 second timeframes.
 Here’s an example.

 In contrast, Sonix.AI used a longer time window.
 Interestingly, they use British English spelling for colour.

-I edited the text, but hearing original audio – any text edits you make do not alter the underlying audio.
-If you listen to the transcript, you’ll hear the original.
+I edited the text, but I still hear the original audio – any text edits you make do not alter the underlying audio.
+So if you listen to the transcript, you’ll hear the original.

 The paid services have an edge in this area.
-They were designed from the ground-up to do the audio transcription.
+They were designed from the ground up to do the audio transcription.
 Their feature-set is geared toward transcribing and allows you to build custom dictionaries or edit the audio file.
 The good news is there are plenty of options for us.
-Both the paid services had trials so you can test their effectiveness.
+Both the paid services had trials so that you can test their effectiveness.

-Shortly after I wrote this article, David Rohrer did a very thorough review of more transcription services.
+Shortly after I wrote this article, David Rohrer did a comprehensive review of more transcription services.
 He used his own podcast, The Business of Digital, for the test.
 It’s a good read and points out other issues to consider.